 These disclosures can't be in fine print: they must be clear and conspicuous.
 Oregon law defines "clear and conspicuous" as written in larger print than surrounding ad copy, presented in a different contrasting color, or separated from other text on the page.
 In television and radio ads, the disclosures must be "spoken in a volume and cadence that is sufficient to enable a reasonable person to hear and understand."
 (Or.
 Rev. Stat. § 86A.196).

-In New York, a recently-passed bill (SB 4407) includes a prohibition on unfair or deceptive practices in connection with the marketing or offering of reverse mortgage loans.
-The bill specifically prohibits the use of the words “government insured” to represent that the government supports and sponsors reverse mortgages.
+A New York law (SB 4407) includes a prohibition on unfair or deceptive practices in connection with the marketing or offering of reverse mortgage loans.
+The bill specifically prohibits the use of the words "government insured" to represent that the government supports and sponsors reverse mortgages.
 The bill also:

 Reverse mortgages are complicated and tricky—otherwise, states wouldn't feel the need to regulate their advertising.
 If you're thinking about getting a reverse mortgage, consider talking to a trusted financial planner or an attorney first.
 While borrowers do have to complete a counseling session with a HUD-approved counselor before getting this type of mortgage, one session might not give you sufficient information.
 Even after counseling, many borrowers still don't understand all the terms and requirements of a reverse mortgage.